Jsparrow/jsparrow.github.io/docs/rules/organize-imports.md

 ## Description

-Organizes the imports of a java class.
+Organizes the imports of a Java class.
 Removes unused imports and applies an alphanumeric order.

 ## Benefits